Answers to frequently asked questions about the know error system

 A buccal swab (cheek swab) is taken from the patient and sent to our DNA lab the same day as the biopsy procedure.
-The biopsy sample(s) are placed in bar-coded jars from the biopsy kit and sent to the pathology lab for evaluation.
+The biopsy tissue sample(s) are placed in bar-coded jars from the biopsy kit and sent to the pathology lab for evaluation.

 What happens if a non-match is detected?

 A client services representative will call the designated contact immediately to report the issue.
 We will conduct additional research to ensure someone internally is not the source of the non-match.
 Once that is verified, we strongly recommend that the lab re-cuts the block(s) in question to make new slides, has pathology read those slides for diagnosis and simultaneously cuts new scrolls for confirmation testing.
 A summary of the initial findings and an addendum to the original lab report will be issued within 2-3 days following receipt of the new tissue samples.

 What are the different types of non-match results that may occur?